Skip to main content

 kubectl rollout undo deployment/my-node-app

-The rollout strategy is configurable.
-By default, Kubernetes replaces 25% of pods at a time, waiting for the new pods to pass their readiness probes before proceeding.
-This ensures zero downtime during deployments.
+By default, Kubernetes replaces 25% of pods at a time, waiting for new pods to pass their readiness probes before proceeding.
+Messed something up? rollout undo takes you back to the previous version in seconds.
+I think this alone justifies learning Kubernetes for anyone running production services.

 Monitoring with kubectl

-Here are the kubectl commands you will use most frequently:
+Here are the kubectl commands you'll use most frequently:

 # List all resources in the default namespace